kretz1xD/Apex-Legends-Tweaks/README.md

  [**CRYPTOCURRENCY DONATIONS**](https://nowpayments.io/donation/kretz1xD)

-This will help you with fps, latency and audio.
+This will help you with fps, input latency and audio.
 First of all I must say that you should try this OS called ReviOS, link below!

 ## Useful Optimization Guides

 **My favorite DePIN projects – use my referral links!**

 - [**DataHive AI** – $3.5M RAISED](https://datahive.ai?invite=v36etr9)